BMCommunity2023/Blade-Mistress-Community/README.md

 * Add a localization system
 * Move more things to be data driven and hot-reloadable if possible (like the quest system is)
 * Unify messaging constants between client and server (no more harcoded numbers without comments)

+# Credits
+* Iresh and Chuck for the current community build
+* Punisher for the original BM source code release: https://github.com/emanuelpm/Blade-Mistress

 # The Original Blade Mistress Readme
 ** Blade Mistress **